derobins/heps/README.rst

 3. Click on "Details" to the right

-Render PEPs locally
+Render HEPs locally
 -------------------

-See the `build documentation <./docs/build.rst>`__ for full instructions on how to render PEPs locally.
+See the `build documentation <./docs/build.rst>`__ for full instructions on how to render HEPs locally.
 In summary, run the following in a fresh, activated virtual environment:

 .. code-block:: bash